aimms/documentation/webui/feature-alignment.rst

 Feature Mapping for WebUI
 =========================

-This section outlines the various elements in the WebUI and what features each of them support.
+This section outlines the various elements in the WebUI and what features each of them supports.

 The table below maps the features available for data widgets.